 The chick fledges around 100-115 days after hatching.
-After leaving the nest, young still return to the nest to obtain food and to roost.
+After leaving the nest, the young vulture still returns to the nest to obtain food and to roost.

 The Cinereous Vulture is the largest vulture in Europe and one of the largest birds in the world.
 Due to its size and morphology, it feasts into a carcass first, using its sharp beak to break into the skin and feed on the tough tissues.